zheminzhou/SPARSE/docs/output.rst

   *Veillonella sp.
 S13054-11
   *Veillonella sp.
 3_1_44

-All these species names other than 'Veillonella parvula' starts with a prefix "*" because they are informal names.
-The most probable species is shown first, and followed with the other three names in a bracket.
-There is another bracket after the taxonomic labels.
+Informal names are marked with prefix "*".
+The most probable species is shown first, and followed by the other three names in a bracket.
+There is another bracket after the taxonomic labels:

 .. code-block:: bash

   (16778,16416,117596,16415,10931,17276,113949,60730,613)

 These are the IDs of the actual reference genomes that were found in the database.
-They were used to extract reference specific reads using 'sparse extract' command.
+They can be used to extract reference specific reads using the command 'sparse extract'.

 Output for 'sparse report'
 -------------------------------
-sparse report combines multiple 'sparse predict' runs together into a tab-delimited text file, and tries to identify potential pathogens in the predictions.
+sparse can provide a report that combines multiple 'sparse predict' runs together into a tab-delimited text file.
+This command also identifies potential pathogens in the predictions.

 .. code-block:: bash